ting-hsuan-chen/TEgenomeSimulator-open/README.md

 # TEgenomeSimulator
 A tool to simulate TE mutation and insertion into a random-synthesised or user-provided genome.

-This tool is released under the MIT license to promote the advancements in TE research.
+This tool is released under the GPL license to promote the advancements in TE research.
 You are welcome to raise issues for inquiries regarding TEgenomeSimulator or contribute to its development and improvement.
-For more details, please refer to [Contributing Guidline](./.github/contributing_guide.md).
+For more details, please refer to [Contributing Guideline](./.github/contributing_guide.md).

 ## Introduction
 TEgenomeSimulator was created based on [Matias Rodriguez & Wojciech Makałowski.
 Software evaluation for de novo detection of transposons.
 2022 Mobil DNA](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-022-00266-2).
-The original scripts were from [denovoTE-eval](https://github.com/IOB-Muenster/denovoTE-eval).
-Some existing functions were modified and several new functions were created for TEgenomeSimulator.
+TEgenomeSimulator adopted and modified scripts from the original [denovoTE-eval](https://github.com/IOB-Muenster/denovoTE-eval), and further developed with several new functionalities.
 The following table shows the major features that were kept, modified, or created in TEgenomeSimulator.

 | Features | denovoTE-eval | TEgenomeSimulator |
 |:---------|:-------------:|:-----------------:|